tHE Jeremy Kidd ARt ROOM

 I aim to present a condensed vision of multiple photographs as a metaphor for repeated perceptual glances.
 And engage the viewer by conveying an animated experience of the dynamic urban infrastructure.

 Click on some of Jeremy's Available Works below.
 Unless stated works are: Archival Ink Jet Prints, Plexiglas, Aluminum and Back-frame.
-You can also learn more about Jeremy by visiting his website, click here.

 Artist Interview: Jeremy Kidd by EatTravelGo